Local Exchange-Correlation Potentials by Density Inversion in Solids: Results and Discussion

 In a similar fashion to the HF and B3LYP functionals, total energy differences can be used to quantify the degree of non-locality of the LDA+$U$ potential.
-We calculate the total energy difference when the LDA+$U$ functional is evaluated using the self-consistent orbitals and the orbitals that are eigenstates of the single-particle KS Hamiltonian with the LXC potential.
-In both instances, the same value of Hubbard-$U$ is utilised when evaluating the total energy functional. \\Fig. \ref{fig:FeO_eng_LDA+U} shows the results of this procedure for FeO where we note the difference is 0.0455 eV at $U=3.5$ eV and 0.127 eV at $U=7$ eV.
-For comparison, the energy difference between LFX and HF for FeO was 0.496 eV.
-The fact that the difference between LFX and HF is larger than the difference between LXC-LDA+$U$ and LDA+$U$ suggests LDA+$U$ has weaker non-locality.
+We calculate the total energy difference according to Eq. \eqref{eq:inv_eng_diff} when the LDA+$U$ functional is evaluated using the self-consistent orbitals and the orbitals that are eigenstates of the single-particle KS Hamiltonian with the LXC potential.
+In both instances, the same value of Hubbard-$U$ is utilised when evaluating the total energy functional. \\Fig. \ref{fig:FeO_eng_LDA+U} shows the results of this procedure for FeO where the total energy difference, even at high $U\sim7 \text{ eV}$ is smaller than the difference between LFX and HF suggesting LDA+$U$ has weaker non-locality.
 This is not surprising as the non-local HF exchange operator $\op{V}{\mathrm{x}}$ acts on all occupied orbitals that comprise the HF determinant $\Phi_\mathrm{HF}$ while the Hubbard-$U$ is only applied to a subset of the orbitals, namely those with $d$-character, that comprise the KS determinant $\Phi_\mathrm{s}$.